nodejs/Release/GOVERNANCE.md

 While participation in the Working Group (WG) is open, the role of a releaser is considered critical within the Node.js Org.
 As per our policy, it is expected that a releaser either be an existing collaborator or someone soon to be nominated.
 To facilitate a smoother process for future nominations, it is recommended not to self-nominate as a releaser.
 Instead, it is advised to approach the releasers team directly in private.
 This allows the team to assist you in preparing your nomination and facilitates internal discussions at nodejs/releasers team.

-When considering adding a new releaser an email should be sent to the [Technical Steering Committee](https://github.com/nodejs/tsc) for approval.
+When considering adding a new releaser, an email should be sent to the [Technical Steering Committee](https://github.com/nodejs/tsc) for approval.
-After approval the nominee will be assigned a mentor from the releasers team to help walk them through the process to learn how to prepare a release.
+After approval, the nominee will be assigned a mentor from the releasers team to help walk them through the process to learn how to prepare a release.

 The nominee will then be expected to prepare one release on any active release line, which can be tagged, signed and promoted by any other existing member of the releasers team.
-After this release the nominee will be considered a full member of the releasers team.
+After this release, the nominee will be considered a full member of the releasers team.
 The first release promoted by a new releasers team member must have a mentor from the current releasers team available to support during the process.

-At any point during this process any member of the Release WG can raise an objection to the TSC.
+At any point during this process, any member of the Release WG can raise an objection to the TSC.

-After the nominee's first prepared release has been promoted the new releaser must:
+After the nominee's first prepared release has been promoted, the new releaser must:

 * Be added to the GitHub [releasers team](https://github.com/orgs/nodejs/teams/releasers) in the Node.js org (grants ci-release access)
 * Be added to the GitHub [security-release team](https://github.com/orgs/nodejs/teams/security-release) in the Node.js and nodejs-private orgs